Abigail Andrews BA Hons MBACP Couns. Dip

 I offer reduced rates of £25 per session for students or those on low income and benefits.

-Cherry Tree Therapy Centre in Buckhurst Hill is well placed for public transport being conveniently located 30 seconds from the central line station at Roding Valley and a few minutes walk to the nearest bus stop (549).
+Lily House is well placed for public transport being conveniently located just 5 minutes walk from the central line station at South Woodford and a few minutes walk to the nearest bus stop.

-There is forecourt parking, in addition to street parking outside the centre.
+There is free parking for up to 2 hours in the supermarket over the road, in addition to street parking outside the centre.